BitcoinDesign/Guide/guide/daily-spending-wallet/contacts.md

 Some payment request formats may include an address that can [receive repeatedly]({{ '/guide/daily-spending-wallet/requesting/#reusable-payment-requests' | relative_url }}).
 In this case, the address is added to the contact for future use.
 For [single use payment requests]({{ '/guide/daily-spending-wallet/requesting/#single-use-payment-requests' | relative_url }}), only the payment is linked.

-Invoices may also contain recipient names.
+Payment requests may also contain recipient names.
 These can be used to suggest the name for a new contact to the user.
 Names can be spoofed, so they should not be automatically assigned without user approval.

 {% include image-gallery.html pages = page.imagesPayInvoice %}